 workers rendered idle in economic units other than those directly

-regular paid employees, the statistics cover temporary, casual
+regular paid employees; temporary, casual or seasonal workers,

-sick or annual leave or absent for any other reason are not
+workers absent on sick or annual leave or absent for any other

 Types of data collected

 - number of economic units involved